fulldecent/e-zpass-v-toll-batch-dispute/README.md

+**Update 2019-08-12: Added note to show this resulted in all my fines being cancelled.**

 # E-ZPass V-TOLL Batch Dispute Script

 *Slightly more clickbaity headline: You are probably paying tens of dollars of unnecessary fees to E-ZPass each month.*